Skip to content

 Position: This rotation provides externship students the opportunity to work with an interdisciplinary team from pulmonary, neurology, psychiatry and psychology.
 Externship students will gain knowledge of the diagnosis and treatment of both physical and behavioral sleep disorders, with a special emphasis on the behavioral treatment of bedtime problems and night wakings.
 In addition to learning skills relevant to sleep disorders, this is an excellent opportunity for students to learn general behavioral principles and techniques.

-During 2017-2018, we will offer three clinics, Monday, Wednesday and Thursdays, where we see patients from ages 3 months to 21 years with a variety of sleep disorders.
+During 2019-2020, we will offer six clinics, Monday, Wednesday and Thursdays, where we see patients from ages 3 months to 21 years with a variety of sleep disorders.

 Primary duties: Students are responsible for interviewing patients, formulating diagnoses, creating treatment plans and providing follow-up care.